Orange-OpenSource/ods-charts/README.md

 Please read through our [contributing guidelines](https://github.com/Orange-OpenSource/ods-charts/blob/main/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Please refer to the [Developer guide](https://github.com/Orange-OpenSource/ods-charts/blob/main/DEVELOP.md) for information how to build.
+Please refer to the [developer guide](https://github.com/Orange-OpenSource/ods-charts/blob/main/DEVELOP.md) for information on how to build the library.

 ## Versioning